 Lack of access to suitable transport options can also hinder education, particularly for children and teenagers.
 Students may have to walk long distances or be limited in their educational opportunities due to the lack of accessible schools.

-Transport Poverty and Social Life
+Social Life

 Mobility is not only important for work and education but also for social inclusion.
 Being able to move in space allows individuals to access goods, services, and activities.